 It is recommended to leave both systems on for normal driving conditions, but it may be necessary to turn TCS off if the vehicle gets stuck in sand, mud, ice, or snow.
+See If the Vehicle Is Stuck \Rightarrow 192 and "Turning the Systems Off and On" later in this section.

-See If the Vehicle Is Stuck disabled, & comes on, and the appropriate message will appear on the DIC.
+When the transfer case is in Four-Wheel Drive Low, the stability system is automatically disabled, the StabiliTrak OFF light comes on, and the appropriate message will appear on the DIC.
 Both traction control and StabiliTrak are automatically disabled in this condition.